 - Any objects that are owned by SYS. - Any object owned by users defined in the list of non-replicated users.
-You can modify this list using the pdb\ownerfilter command.
+You can modify this list using the pdb_ownerfilter command.
 In addition, Sybase has provided a default list of owners whose objects will not be replicated.
 However, you cannot remove the SYS owner.
-You can use the pdb\ownerfilter command to return, add, or remove the list of owners whose objects will not be replicated.
-See the Replication Agent Reference Manual for more information.
+Use the pdb_ownerfilter command to return, add, or remove the list of owners whose objects will not be replicated.
+See the Replication Agent Reference Manual.

-Note The truncate table command is replicated as rs\truncate.
+Note The truncate table command is replicated as rs_truncate.